ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation/index.md

 ## Access CSS

-One cool thing about JavaScript since it's accessing your HTML elements, this includes the styles that have been applied to each element.
+One cool thing about JavaScript is that since it's accessing your HTML elements, you can also access the styles that have been applied to each element.
 It works kind of like `innerText`, it's a property on the element.
 However, we can't just print it out.
 We can add, remove, replace, or toggle classes.

 Check this out: